Vortex Dynamics During Pinch-off of Micro-Droplets: Results and Discussion

 Furthermore, the evolution of core circulation ($\Gamma^*$) is depicted in figure~\ref{fig:4}(e, f).
 As expected, $\Gamma^*$ increases up to the pinch-off time ($T^*=0$).
-Post pinch-off (figure~\ref{fig:4}(f)), the circulation is seen to decrease weakly. $\Gamma^*$ being the area integral of vorticity, indicates that the encompassed area of the vortex is increasing since, the vorticity level is decreasing (see figure~\ref{fig:4}(b)).
-We predict the maximum circulation ($\Gamma^*_\mathrm {peak}$) using equation~(\ref{Equation:3.4}) and represent the average of each case in figure~\ref{fig:4}(f).
-We consider a control volume (figure~\ref{fig:4}(d)) around the neck of the droplet and the constant decrease of its radius during the necking phase, as observed in figure~\ref{fig:2}(d), to determine the volume flux of vorticity in the axial direction.
-We assume that the length of the control volume follows the imposed characteristic length $L_\mathrm {lig}$.
-Then the following formulation for the vorticity flux through a slug approximation \citep{DABIRI_GHARIB_2005} yields ($\Gamma^*_\mathrm {peak}$):
+Post pinch-off (figure~\ref{fig:4}(f)), the circulation is seen to decrease weakly. $\Gamma^*$ being the area integral of vorticity, indicates that the encompassed area of the vortex is increasing, since the vorticity level is decreasing (figure~\ref{fig:4}(b)).
+We predict the scale of the maximum circulation ($\Gamma^*_\mathrm {peak}$) using equation~(\ref{Equation:3.4}) and represent the average of each case in figure~\ref{fig:4}(f).
+We consider a control volume (figure~\ref{fig:4}(d)) around the neck of the droplet and the constant decrease of its radius during the necking phase, as observed in figure~\ref{fig:2}(e), to determine the volume flux of vorticity in the axial direction.
+We assume that the length of the control volume follows the imposed characteristic length $W_\mathrm {lig}$.
+Then the following formulation with the scaling constant as unity for the vorticity flux through a slug approximation \citep{DABIRI_GHARIB_2005} yields ($\Gamma^*_\mathrm {peak}$):